mcrco/obsidian/Multivariable Calculus/Vectors/Geometric Applications of Dot Products and Cross Products.md

-Finally, you can choose to include a fundingUrl in your plugin manifest.
-Users will be shown a link in-app to donate to you.
-You can put your Buy Me A Coffee links or Ko-fi here.

 # Dot Product

 The dot product or scalar product is the index wise multiplication of two vectors, denoted by the syntax below

 $$
 \vec{u} \cdot \vec{v}
 $$